mattyapers/mattyapers/README.md

-- 👋 Hi, I’m @mattyapers
+- 👋 Hi, I’m Matthew Yap a penultimate student studying Economics in Singapore Management University (SMU)
 - 👀 I’m interested in ...
-  Data Analytics!
+Data Analytics, Data Exploration, Data Interpretation
 - 🌱 I’m currently learning ...
-  Google Data Analytics Course understanding how to get into Data Science and the thinking behind it
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+How to use python in my own projects!
 <!---
 mattyapers/mattyapers is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.